 With over 750 new connections between water mains and homes to be made, there was a lot of data to handle.
 In the first (and smaller) phase of the project, SHE crews marked the future location of water service connections with wooden stakes and flagging.
 This was not a strategy that held up well over the long term, as stakes would disappear or be relocated by homeowners, and the team would be left without a record of where they had been.

 So, they decided that a more effective way of tracking the stakes was needed.
-SHE crews needed a tool that would allow them to digitally record the exact position of the stakes along with additional information such as photographs or comments.
+SHE crews required a tool that would allow them to digitally record the exact position of the stakes along with additional information such as photographs or comments.
 This data should be available in real-time and easily shared between the field crews, office personnel, and the contractors.

 In a later phase of the project, SHE was tasked with handling the destruction of all the wells that had formerly served the newly connected homes.
 Every possible variation of well exists in East Porterville: they are hidden in sheds, under boxes, behind houses, and beneath all manner of backyard junk.
 Knowing this, Self-Help Enterprises wanted to improve the coordination with their contractors and reduce the time their contractors spent on finding and destroying the wells, therefore helping to keep the overall costs reasonable.